cscawley/cscawley.github.io/_posts/pages/2016-09-24-recruiters.md

 Please use this website as a resource to understand the type of projects I've worked on and decide if I'm a good fit for the position you need to fill.

-I'm very happy with my position at Tulane, but I'm always interested in hearing about new companies, startups and places where the leadership team is interested in innovating development, development operations, or systems architecture.

 I charge:

 $500.00 for an updated PDF copy of my resume.